Day 14 : Capital Asset Pricing Model

 Where:

-• \(E(R_i)\) is the expected return of the capital asset
+• \(E(R_i)\) is the expected return of the asset or portfolio,

 • \(R_f\) is the risk-free rate of return,